Definition of Marketplace Facilitator/Provider

 At the end of December, the Uniformity Committee of the re-convened Wayfair Implementation and Marketplace Facilitator Work Group (“Work Group”), and we released the annual white paper (“2019 White Paper”).
 It addresses issues arising from enactment of sales/use tax laws implementing economic nexus and requiring marketplace facilitators/providers to collect sales/use tax.
 The paper includes the Work Group’s findings concerning the Committee’s prioritized list of issues and is intended to provide guidance to state legislatures and tax agencies considering such laws or amendments during their 2020 legislative sessions.
 Marketplace facilitators and those millions of online sellers selling on these platforms take note.
 The 2019 White Paper follows up and supersedes (to the extent inconsistent with) the White Paper dated November 20, 2018 (“2018 White Paper) (www.mtc.gov).

-This blog is the second in a series in which I review and comment on a number of the issues raised in the white paper [See blog].
-This blog will cover the question of a definition of a marketplace facilitator/provider.
+This blog is the second in a series in which I review and comment on a number of the issues raised in the white paper and will cover the question of a definition of a marketplace facilitator/provider.

 Issue: Which statutory category should definitions of “marketplace facilitator/provider” fall into — narrow or broad?